rhematt/rhematt.github.io/teaching/index.md

 # Teaching

 Dr Matthews is an avid educator.
-He has either designed or redesigned the following courses:
+He has either designed, redesigned or been involved in delivering the following courses:

 - Introduction to Python
 - Design and Innovation
 - 3D Print Prototyping

-# Testimonials
+## Testimonials

 The following are true quotes taken from previous students: